 Micro-Winery.
 A facility for the production and packaging of any alcoholic beverages obtained by the fermentation of the natural contents of fruits or vegetables, containing sugar, including such beverages when fortified by the addition of alcohol or spirits, in quantities not to exceed 25,000 gallons per year and may include a tasting room for consumption on-premises.
-A tasting room allows customers to taste/consume products manufactured on site and related items.
+A tasting room allows customers to taste/consume products manufactured on site and purchase beverages manufactured on site and related items.
 Wineries that exceed this capacity are considered light or general industrial uses.